 Why do I love the two r models in the a7 lineup?
 Dynamic Range.
 I love capturing photos with both shadows and bright light.
 But I want to make sure I retain as much detail as possible.
 That’s what Dynamic Range gives you.
 Its sole purpose is to make sure that highlights aren’t blown out and shadows are inviting with all the detail and depth.
 I often have parents in the shadows to accentuate their emotion for the portrait.
 The Sony a7r and a7rii are all about it!

 The ISO goes up to 25,600.
 For those of you who are sick of grainy photos when you’re at ISO 800, you’ll pretty much be in heaven with this camera body.
 Just a word about the video component.
 When we were filming our family travel show, the a7rii model wasn’t released so we used this camera for a lot of our filming.
 The quality is broadcasted TV quality.
 Just ask the networks!
 Pretty AWE-mazing!

-SONY has now released the long awaited a7RIII which is the camera professional wedding and portrait photographers have been dreaming of!
+The a7RIII is my camera body of choice.
+This is Sony’s flagship camera body.
+It is the camera professional wedding and portrait photographers have been dreaming of!
 I had the privilege of being one of the first four professional photographers to test this camera body for two weeks before it was announced to the press.
 I was BLOWN AWAY by this camera’s performance!
 The SONY a7RIII is now my main camera body for portraits.